 Floods

 Floods are a common natural disaster in the Czech Republic, particularly during heavy rainfall.
 To avoid floods, it’s essential to stay informed about weather forecasts and follow evacuation orders.
-(See Also: Is Girona Safe to Visit?
+(See Also: Is It Safe To Visit Tulum Mexico?
 A Traveler’s Guide)

 - Stay informed about weather forecasts